aesgu001/AP-tictactoe/README.md

 # AP-tictactoe
 A standard Tic-Tac-Toe program developed using C++.
-Players 'X' and 'O' take turns marking the 3 X 3 board, and whoever first makes a row, column, or diagonal match wins the game.
+Players 'X' and 'O' take turns marking the 3 x 3 board, and whoever first makes a row, column, or diagonal match wins the game.
 To place a mark, simply enter a number on the terminal to specify which free space on the board to use.
 ## Game Modes
 This program features two modes: **Player vs. AI** or **Player vs. Player**.